mikolajjuda/rust-introduction/slides_en.md

 fn main() {
     let s = "hello".to_string();
-    // ownership transfered to function and then back to new s let s = print_and_return_string(s);
+    // ownership transferred to function and then back to new s let s = print_and_return_string(s);
     print_and_return_string(s);
 }